-Besides the three options above, you can also use a flossing stick, electric flosser, or an air flosser.
+Besides the three options above, you can also use a flossing stick, an electric flosser, or an air flosser.

 - Sonicare Airfloss.
-With a claim to rid of 99 percent more bacteria than a manual toothbrush, the Sonicare Airfloss is like a Waterpik in that it requires water use.
-However, the difference between the two devices is that Sonicare Airfloss uses mostly air to pressurize bacteria and food particles.
+With a claim to get rid of 99 percent more bacteria than a manual toothbrush, the Sonicare Airfloss is like a Waterpik in that it requires water use.
+However, the difference between the two devices is that Sonicare Airfloss uses air to pressurize bacteria and food particles.

 A Brief History of Flossing

-In 1819, New Orleans-based dentist Levi Spear Parmly invented dental floss by recommending the use of silk thread to remove food debris between teeth.
+In 1819, New Orleans-based dentist Levi Spear Parmly invented dental floss by recommending silk thread to remove food debris between teeth.
 However, it wasn't until 1882 when dental floss became available for commercial sale.
 A Massachusetts-based company known as Codman and Shurtleft marketed un-waxed dental floss.
 By 1898, pharmaceutical company Johnson & Johnson produced dental floss made from silk material used for stitches during surgery.